Guides

 • Note the new deadline in your calendar and confirm it in writing (email or letter) if possible.

-If you cannot act within 84 days, your approval may lapse and you will need to request a new assessment.
+If you cannot act within 84 days, your home care approval may lapse and you will need to request a new assessment.
+This does not apply to residential care — a residential approval does not expire (see Residential Care: No Deadline above).

 Appealing the Assessment Outcome